SpokEasy

 I immediately noticed that, with a road bike, I felt like I was on top of the bike.
 With the hybrid, I felt like I was inside the frame.
 I guess the more erect position of riding a hybrid explains that one.

 shimano crankset 50/34 spokeasy amazon etcetera shop storeAs to the choice of bike: I didn’t choose it for its brand; nor for its carbon fiber frame; nor for its compact crankset.
-I wasn’t even aware that the bike’s crankset was a compact!
+I wasn’t even aware at time of purchase that the bike’s crankset was a compact!
 It’s probably most accurate to say that I happened to manage that particular bike best by sheer chance.
 Shopping for a road bike is tricky when you have no experience riding one!

-Getting the hang of a road bike meant using the same exercises that I employed while adjusting to the hybrid when it was new: getting the hang of starting up and stopping; learning how to keep control of the bike when I tried to ride faster; etc. And learning how to manage a water bottle that was on the down-tube rather than the handlebars!
+A big challenge was learning how to manage a water bottle that was on the down-tube rather than the handlebars!
 That was a tricky one.
 Gunga Din wasn’t around to hand me my water; and at first I had to stop every time I needed a drink, which was quite an annoyance.

 And Finally -- A Road Bike Century! 💯